petrstepanov/root-eclipse/README.md

 I consider development of ROOT-based software on macOS more complicated compared to Linux.
 Apple introduced code signing procedures that I was never able to figure out.
 From that point in time I am developing C++ programs on Linux.

-## Installing CERN ROOT on personal computer
+## Installing CERN ROOT on Personal Computer

 I highly encourage everyone to build ROOT on their personal computer from source.
 This way many potential issues can be eliminated: mismatch between compiler versions and Python versions installed on your local computer.
 When compiling ROOT from source, it is possible to turn on a few optional features that are not available in the pre-compiled executable version.
 Finally, any serious development requires debugging functionality which is only possible when compiling ROOT from source.